intelligems-io/intelli-docs/docs/shopify-integration/update-your-theme.md

 ## How to Tag Product Prices

+### Option 1: Intelligems Integration Widget (Recommended)

+This option allows you to click on prices in your window to tag them.
+See how to use the integration widget [here](https://help.intelligems.io/article/33-integrating-intelligems-with-the-integration-widget).

-### Option 1: Mark Product Prices Using Query Selectors (Recommended)
+### Option 2: Mark Product Prices Using Query Selectors

 This option involves marking the **location** of the price element through query selectors.
-Each selector should be added to either `additional_price_class_selectors` or `additional_compare_price_class_selectors`, as appropriate, in your app settings.
+Each selector should be added to either `additional_price_class_selectors` or `additional_compare_price_class_selectors`, as appropriate, in your Intelligems app advanced settings.
+If you do not have access to the advanced settings, email support@intelligems.io.

 1. Right-click a product price on the page and choose `inspect`.
 A developer-tools window will open up with the element you right-clicked highlighted.